THANNAGA/generalized_Lotka_Volterra_Interactive_Activation/README.md

 *Note: For "gLIA Sym." and "gLIA Neg.
 Def.", the number of parameters is calculated as n(n+1)/2, where n is the number of units.*

-- **Key Findings**:
+- **Key Findings - Continuous case**:
-  - gLIA scales to 1,000 words, with symmetric and negative definite variants outperforming others.
+  - gLIA scales to at least 1,000 words, with symmetric and negative definite variants outperforming others.
   - IA degrades significantly beyond 200 words.
   - Symmetric gLIA with negative definite $M$ is globally stable, admitting a Lyapunov function: